Stormbase/django-otp-webauthn/README.md

    ```

-5. Add `django_otp_webauthn.backends.WebAuthnBackend` to your `AUTHENTICATION_BACKENDS` in your Django settings.
-This is only required if you are using passkeys for
+5. Add `django_otp_webauthn.backends.WebAuthnBackend` to `AUTHENTICATION_BACKENDS` in your Django settings.
+This step is required to make 'passwordless authentication' work.

-passwordless authentication.
-If another authentication method is required first then this is not necessary.
+If you are exclusively using Passkeys as a secondary verification step, you don't have to add this backend.

     ```python
     AUTHENTICATION_BACKENDS = [